 - Fine Image Quality

 - Autofocus face detection

 - Buffer memory that limits the image storage, slowing sown the shots

 - Shutter speed of 1/4000

 - Easily detaches rubber DK-21 eyecup

 Though its resolution is not as much of D810 with 36 MP, D750’s 24 MP can be of the match given the right combination of camera settings.
-It might not be the fastest camera; however, its continuous shooting mode is above average even faster than D810.
-There are some drawbacks with its features, but those are minimal to the kind of performance the camera has to offer.
+It might not be the fastest camera; however, its continuous shooting mode is above average, even faster than D810.
+There are some drawbacks with its features, but those are minimal to the kind of performance the camera offers.

 Mostly, it’s the camera for weddings or sports photography.
 At first glance, it considers as a standard camera that doesn’t irk someone’s interest, not until you come across its ability.
 If you are planning to upgrade your camera from Dx to Fx, D750 is a better choice.

 Overall, Nikon D750 is a wonderful camera that’s worthy of your penny.
 If it’s not too much to say, this camera is way better than its price.
 Not the cheapest camera among full-frame ones but can be aligned with those of the best when it comes to performance, quality, and features considering its price.